-Lindsay Palmer is an assistant professor in the School of Journalism and Mass Communication at UW-Madison.
+Lindsay Palmer is an associate professor in the School of Journalism and Mass Communication at UW-Madison.
 She studies global media ethics from a qualitative perspective, especially focusing on the cultural labor of conflict correspondents in the digital age.
 Though Palmer looks at numerous ethical questions inspired by conflict reporting in the 21st century—questions of translation, representation, and political domination, just to name a few—she is particularly interested in the economic and political structures that inform news organizations’ policies on their correspondents’ safety in the field.

 The risky labor that correspondents conduct in the conflict zone can profoundly impact their interaction with (and representations of) “other” places.
 For example, the increased competitiveness of war reporters at a time when news organizations are outsourcing their coverage to underpaid freelancers and unpaid citizen journalists can sometimes result in the construction of sensationalist and simplistic news narratives.
 On top of that, news organizations sometimes capitalize upon their correspondents’ incidents in the field, transforming these instances of systemic failure into stories that distract from important political and industrial questions.
 Following this, Palmer studies the slippage between the conflict reporter as a laboring social subject and the conflict reporter as cultural sign.
 She is currently working on a book that explores this complicated topic, entitled Surviving the Story: the Precarious Labor of Conflict Correspondence after 9/11 (University of Illinois Press, 2017).